Helga-sov/Next-stream-app/README.md

 git clone https://github.com/Helga-sov/Next-stream-app.git
 ```

-2. Instal packages in each of the folders (api, client and rtmpserver)
+2. Install packages for each of the folders (api, client and rtmpserver)

 ```
 npm install
 ```

-3. Run the app in the following order: api, rtmpserver and client)
+3. Run this command in all the folders in the following order: api, rtmpserver and client

 ```
 npm start